Some of the most frequently asked questions are listed below.

 • expect repetitive questions such as "is that your boat?" "how much did it cost?" "do you live on that?" etc. Answer in a friendly way, but probably better not to say how much it costs as they may then think that you are rich!

-Vandalism often happens in the evenings when groups of bored youngsters are hanging around.
+Any groups of bored youngsters are more likely to hang around in the evenings.
 You don't usually see them in the daytime.
 Boating past groups of youths can be intimidating (especially when working through locks) but they very seldom cause any real bother to boaters.
 They sometimes take an interest in what you are doing but may often just ignore you.
 In hot weather they may want you leave a lock full so that they can swim in it!
 (Probably a good idea to do so, as it makes them more favourably disposed to the next boaters to come through!)

 Serious problems like stone-throwing are very rare and should be reported so that measures can be taken to reduce repetition in an area.

-The best place to moor in Manchester is Castlefield, either in the main Castlefield Basin, or in the Staffordshire Arm, leading under the railway viaducts towards the Museum.
-There is a water point on the Staffordshire Arm.
+The best place to moor in Manchester is Castlefield, in the Staffordshire Arm, leading under the railway viaducts towards the Museum.
+The Staffordshire Arm is reserved for visiting boats (72 hours max), while the main Castlefield Basin is now reserved for long-term moorers only.
+There is a water point on the Staffordshire Arm, next to the railway arch.
 Boaters regard Castlefield as a safe place to leave boats unattended and it is a good starting point for exploring what Manchester has to offer.
 The trams crossing the viaduct are noisy but they don't run all night!
+The Museum of Science and Industry is across the road from the Staffordshire Arm.

 Travelling outwards from Manchester, you will want to continue until you reach at least the following locations before mooring overnight:

-• Ashton Canal - opposite Portland Basin Museum, just before the junction with Peak Forest Canal, or turn right onto the Peak Forest Canal and moor between the railway bridge and the lift bridge.
+• Ashton Canal - opposite Portland Basin Museum, just before the junction with Peak Forest Canal, or turn right onto the Peak Forest Canal and moor between the railway bridge and Stanley Lift Bridge.
+There are also quiet moorings just south of the lift bridge.

 (Alternatively, Portland Basin Marina, on the left at the start of the Peak Forest Canal, offers moorings for a small charge.)

-• Rochdale Canal - at the Rose of Lancaster pub (.75 mile after Lock 64) or a short distance further, just after the Irk Aqueduct, away from the houses and with country views.
+• Rochdale Canal - at the Irk Aqueduct, just after the Rose of Lancaster pub (1 mile above Lock 64 and just below Lock 63).
+The moorings on the north side of the aqueduct are away from the houses and have country views.
 (The Boat and Horses pub at Whitegate Bridge suffers from shallow moorings and excessive traffic noise.)

 • Bridgewater Canal westwards - Sale Bridge, near the Kings Ransome pub, or for something more secure you could ask to moor on Sale Cruising Club's moorings (possible charge).